Adzz/ex_ample/README.md

 Again we have a failing test in `apps/graphql/test/integration/my_second_query_test.exs` and some hints on what to do in `schema.ex`.

 This time our query will need some args...

+When it passes try booting the server with `mix phx.server` then head to `localhost:4000/graphiql` and try running the query using graphiql.